 As part of the platform’s transition to original content creation, Netflix adopted Apache Kafka to utilize the advantages of the publish/subscribe model in media recommendations to their user base.
 Netflix defines Apache Kafka as “the de-facto standard for its eventing, messaging, and stream processing needs” in the cloud.

 One of the best examples of the use of Apache Kafka and streaming dataarchitecture for inventory management at global scale in the Fortune 500 is Walmart.
 The company has committed to event-stream architecture as a means to optimize corporate operations on data-driven methods with real-time tracking of timestamps.

-Confluent Cloud provides real-time data analysis, swarm intelligence, API integration, and machine learning (ML) frameworks that are designed for the automotive industry.
-Tesla uses Apache Kafka event streaming architecture for autonomous vehicle development, supply chain optimization, and manufacturing.
+Confluent Cloud provides real-time data streaming, API integration, and machine learning (ML) frameworks that are designed for the automotive industry.
+Tesla uses Apache Streaming for autonomous vehicle development, supply chain optimization, and manufacturing.

 For enterprise software development teams, Confluent’s 120+ pre-built connectors are designed to integrate streaming data architecture into any IT arcthicture.
 Add real-time data analytics to any process, platform, or project includes search, analytics by machine learning (ML), and use with the most common programming languages.
 API connections speed up data processing between third-party providers, while Kafka brokers optimize the writing and storage of event data in operations with security.
 Using these resources, developers can build custom software with innovation.

 Data model for a machine learning (ML) pipeline.